-Though his parents are southern Chinese, the youthful and exuberant Minh was born forty some years ago in Vietnam.
+Though his parents are southern Chinese, the youthful and exuberant Minh was born nearly five decades ago in Vietnam.
 The story of his family’s migration to America is one of fortitude, courage and determination.
 Should you get to know him well, he might recount it to you in his usual self-effacing and humble manner.
 Similar to the large-bellied Buddha near the restaurant’s cash register, Minh sports a perpetual smile no matter how hectic and harried the day may be going.

 About the only time the good-natured Minh lets his hair down is when Ming Dynasty hosts the annual dragon dance during Chinese New Year.
 He beats on the drums with the fervor of a real rock and roller.
-He also greets some of his long-time customers and friends with “Buenos dias, como estas?”
-It’s about the only Spanish he knows, but that’s more than many lifelong New Mexicans can speak.
+He often greets some of his long-time customers and friends with “Buenos dias, como estas?”
+It’s about the only Spanish he knows, but that’s as much as many lifelong New Mexicans can speak.
 His pronunciation of those few Spanish words is better than so many of the television news anchors and reporters Albuquerque’s stations tend to hire.

 Ming Dynasty offers a wonderful Saturday and Sunday dim sum lunch (and you can ask for a dim sum menu every other meal).
 Dim sum, a Cantonese word meaning “a little bit of heart” has captured my heart and seemingly the heart of every Asian in Albuquerque.
 Get there right at 11AM on Sunday morning and watch the restaurant fill up quickly.
 There are seemingly three “shifts” of diners–those who get there as the restaurant opens, a second shift an hour later and a smaller phalanx of diners at about four o’clock.
 Regardless of when you get there, freshness is a hallmark.